 Included Activity: Chobe National Park Overnight Mobile Excursion

-DAY 3: Chobe National Park to Livingstone (Zambia) (Brunch / D)
+DAY 3: Chobe National Park to Livingstone (Zambia) (Brunch / Dinner)

 Optional Activity: Zambezi Sunset River Boat Cruise

-Day 4: Livingstone to Eastern Zambia (B / L / D)
+Day 4: Livingstone to Lusaka (B / L / D)

 An early morning start sees the group heading north through southern Zambia passing through several towns and villages on the way.
 Prosperous during the copper boom in the 60s, Zambia developed infrastructure at the main mining and farming communities.
 After the decline of the copper industry the country was left virtually bankrupt and everything was left to fall into ruin.
 Foreign investment and a rise in the mining industry has seen Zambia begin to prosper again.
 The changes are evident in the cities where there are foreign stores, banks and imported cars, while the villages and smaller towns are still catching up.